 Such things will help you avoid the expense of time and effort when you go through the process.
 However, it is crucial to ensure that your firm complies with S corporation eligibility laws set by the IRS, including being a domestic firm with the maximum number of shareholders allowed.

 To form an S Corp, it is crucial to first establish a corporation or an LLC.
-Once the business has been established, to obtain S corporate status, after the filing of Form 2553 with the IRS.
+Once the business has been established, to obtain S corporate status Form 2553 has to be filed with the IRS.
 This form must be signed by the shareholders and submitted to the IRS within 75 days from the beginning of the tax year.
 You might need to submit extra forms, according to state and municipal tax authorities.

 Although, you’ll need to be able to provide Employer Identification Number (EIN) details for the application form.
 Don’t forget to apply for an EIN at the IRS if you don’t have one already.